internetarchive/iaux/packages/ia-search-service/README.md

 ### 1. Implement a SearchBackend

 In order to abstract the network connectivity layer and the environment-specific configuration from the result handling, the consumer should implement a search backend that implements the `SearchBackendInterface`.

-These are just two methods, one for fetching search results and the other for fetching metadata.
+There are just two methods, one for fetching search results and the other for fetching metadata.
 They both return a `Promise` that should contain JSON that matches a `SearchResponse` object or a `MetadataResponse` object.

-#### Example
+#### Example Search Backend

 ```ts
 // search-backend.ts